 Achieve is a year-round, 4-year high school scholarship and enrichment program for underserved students from low-income families.
 By providing both a quality education and extensive individual support, achieve increases the options and opportunities of its students.
-While some students entering achieve students have academic challenges, all of the young men and women selected for the program are strongly motivated to put forth maximum effort to change and improve their lives.
-Achieve’s mission embraces more than academic excellence.
 By broadening the horizons of these young men and women through cultural, career and community service experiences, they emerge as young adults equipped with the tools necessary to lead better lives.

 Kiva.org allows individuals and companies to give $25 loans to low-income entrepreneurs in the developing world (microfinance).
 By doing so, individuals can provide affordable working capital for the poor, empowering them to earn their way out of poverty.
 It’s a new, direct and sustainable way to fight global poverty.
 BakerAvenue has lent over $11,000 to entrepreneurs across various industries including agriculture, manufacturing, education, food and beverage.
 Our loan portfolio can be found at www.kiva.org/lender/bakerave